Augusta National Golf Club: Facilities and grounds

 Augusta is renowned for its well-maintained impeccable appearance: pine needles are imported, bird sounds are played on inconspicuous speakers, and even the ponds were once dyed blue.
 The club is famed for its azaleas and dogwoods.

 Rules and policies imposed on employees, club members, and visitors (referred to internally as "patrons") are notoriously strict.
 No cell phones or other electronic devices are permitted (except in the press building—spot checks are performed elsewhere); no running or loud talking is allowed; and spectators are not allowed to cheer when a player makes a mistake.
 Security guards enforce these rules, and are traditionally provided by Pinkerton.
 Rule-breakers are permanently banned, if not prosecuted when possible.

-Other notable facilities include Butler Cabin, near hole 18, "a place of staggering charmlessness and aesthetic death" in a former plantation house where tournament winners are presented with a green jacket; the clubhouse, near hole 1, which dates to the 1850s and has a well-stocked wine cellar; and a practice range.
+Other notable facilities include Butler Cabin, near hole 18, where tournament winners are presented with a green jacket; the clubhouse, near hole 1, which dates to the 1850s and has a well-stocked wine cellar; and a practice range.
 Three large cabins on the property are reserved for tournament sponsors—as of 2020, Mercedes-Benz, IBM, and AT&T.

 The club's on-site press building has television studios, a complimentary restaurant and snack options, staffed bathrooms, and leather chairs.
 Cameras placed throughout the course are directly connected to the press building's studios via underground cables.

 Berckmans Place

 Berckmans Place, sometimes called Berckmans or BP, is a 90,000-sq.-ft. non-public shopping and dining complex built in 2012.
 It operates for one week each year, during the Masters.
-Entry passes for the week cost $10,000 (up from $6,000) and require Augusta National's approval; there is a 10-ticket limit.
+Entry passes for the week cost $10,000 (up from $6,000) are sold only to corporations, and require Augusta National's approval; there is a 10-ticket limit per pass.
 As in the rest of the club, neither cell phones nor photography are allowed.
 The price includes free dining at Berckmans' five full-service restaurants, each of which can seat hundreds of guests: Augusta's Seafood, Calamity Jane's, Ike's Place, MacKenzie's Pub, and the Pavilion.
 Bathroom stalls are attended and cleaned after each use.
 There is a pro shop and four putting greens dubbed the "Putting Experience": three slightly smaller replicas of holes 7, 14, and 16; and a "composite course".
 BP customers can use an exclusive parking lot and entryway (Gate 9).
 The complex is located near hole 5.

 Berckmans Place is named after Belgian Louis Mathieu Berckmans, whose family owned the land the club is built on from 1858 to 1910.